Jeff East

 Jeffrey Franklin East (born October 27, 1957) is an American retired actor.
 Beginning his professional acting career at the age of fourteen, East is known for his portrayal of Huckleberry Finn in the United Artists feature films Tom Sawyer (1973) and Huckleberry Finn (1974), as well as for his portrayal of a teenage Clark Kent in Richard Donner's Superman: The Movie (1978).

 Early life

 East was born in Kansas City, Missouri, to parents Ira and Joan Ann East.
 His father worked in real estate and his mother was a homemaker.
-East grew up with three siblings: an older sister named Anne, an older brother named Ronald, and a twin sister named Jane.
+East grew up with three siblings: an older sister named Anne, an older brother named Ronald and a twin sister named Jane.

 Career

-East's feature film credits include The Flight of the Grey Wolf (1974), Stranger in Our House (1978), Mary and Joseph: A Story of Faith (1979), Klondike Fever (1980), Deadly Blessing (1981), Up the Creek (1984), Dream West (1986), Pumpkinhead (1988), Another Chance (1989), and Deadly Exposure (1993).
+East's feature film credits include The Flight of the Grey Wolf (1974), Stranger in Our House (1978), Mary and Joseph: A Story of Faith (1979), Klondike Fever (1980), Deadly Blessing (1981), Up the Creek (1984), Dream West (1986), Pumpkinhead (1988), Another Chance (1989) and Deadly Exposure (1993).

 Unbeknownst to East when the film was being made, his Superman dialogue was dubbed over by Christopher Reeve.
 East also starred in the 1983 television film The Day After.
-His TV guest appearances include M*A*S*H ("Settling Debts"), Otherworld (TV series), and Shades of L.A.
+His TV guest appearances include M*A*S*H ("Settling Debts"), Otherworld and Shades of L.A.